patternandshape/to-do/readme.md

-# Places You've Been
+# To Do List

-#### A website where the user can enter places they have been.
+#### A website that creates a list of tasks to do based on the user's input.
 #### January 25, 2016

 #### By Molly Curtin & Sean Peerenboom

 ## Description

-A web application that takes in information regarding the places a user has been and displays the properties of each place when clicked.
+A web application that takes in tasks from a user and creates a to-do list and then adds them to the completed list as they are crossed off.

 ## Technologies Used